balrok/webpack_runtime_config/README.md

 The solution is quite simple - confuse the treeshaker with a method-call:
 Either use .valueOf() or .toString():
 `if (process.env.REACT_APP_VAR1.valueOf() === "Y")`

+This is only needed when the variable is used in comparisons - if they are purely used as a string (e.g., name of the application, url to the backend, there is no need to use valuOf()).